This page details the Player settings specific to the Android platform. For a description of the general Player settings, see the Player settings.

 |Enable this option to use Static batching on your build (enabled by default).|

 |Dynamic BatchingAn automatic Unity process which attempts to render multiple meshes as if they were a single mesh for optimized graphics performance.
 The technique transforms all of the GameObject vertices on the CPU and groups many similar vertices together.
 More info

 See in Glossary

 |Enable this option to use Dynamic Batching on your build (enabled by default).

 Note: Dynamic batching has no effect when a Scriptable Render Pipeline is active, so this setting is visible only when no Scriptable Render Pipeline asset is set in Graphics Settings.

 See in Glossary, which frees up CPU resources.
+Compute Skinning is supported on devices that support OpenGL ES 3.1 or Vulkan.
 To learn more about GPU compute skinning, see the Wikipedia page on skeletal animation.